alem-platform/bootcamp-go/crunch02/README.md

 For each valid input, reveal cells according to Minesweeper rules:

 - If a cell is not a bomb, display the count of adjacent bombs.
+- If a revealed cell has no adjacent bombs, the cell should be displayed as empty.
+Furthermore, reveal all contiguous empty cells and their adjacent numbered cells, following the standard Minesweeper cascade reveal rule.
 - If a bomb is revealed, end the game with a "Game Over" message and statistics information.
 - If all non-bomb cells are revealed, end the game with a "You Win" message and statistics information.